Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-the change from zero (or reduced) to the median (or normal) rate only applies if your income has pushed you over the reduced rate limit for 2 consecutive years.
+moving from zero (or reduced) to the median (or normal) rate only applies if your income has pushed you past the reduced rate limit for 2 consecutive years.

-Depending on your GSA rate, you may or may not have to pay the SDRC and the additional contribution for self-sufficiency (Casa).
+Depending on your CSG rate, you may or may not be required to pay the CRDS and the Additional Autonomy Contribution (Casa).

 If you do not pay CSG (zero rate), you are exempt from CRDS and Casa.